 Joining the Dorset Fungus Group

-If you would like to experience a Foray with the DFG just come along.
-There is no need to join or even contact anyone in advance (although you are welcome to do so if you wish).
-Please arrive in good time and make yourself known to the group - we have to keep track of how many people we have on a foray so we don't leave anyone behind!
+If you would like to experience a Foray with the DFG just come along to your foray of choice.
+There is no need to join (although we do charge a guest fee) or even contact anyone in advance.
+Please arrive in good time and make yourself known to the group – we have to keep track of how many people we have on a foray so we don’t leave anyone behind!

 A few Precautions and DFG Rules

 When the Dorset Fungus Group are out on a foray we take extreme care to try and make sure that no one comes in to physical contact with the “undesirables” of the fungi world.
 Out of some 3000 different types there are only a few that can be dangerous, but there are many “look-alikes” which is often where the danger lies.

 Ancient woodland usually contains a rich variety of different types of fungi and may include some rare species.
 Particular care should be taken not to damage or remove these.
 Do not collect any of the rare or Red Data List species.
 Care must also be taken to minimise damage to vegetation, soil and other features and avoid removing dead wood unless this is necessary to identify a fungus.

 The Dorset Fungus Group has rules for members and guests to observe.
 These are:-